Fonkio/SimpleDoc/README.md

 # SimpleDoc
-Discord bot to create commands that display a link to documentation.
+Discord bot to create commands that display a description and/or a link to documentation.